An autopsy is a medical procedure that

 required by law, it cannot be performed unless the deceased person's family

-An autopsy is generally performed by a doctor
+An autopsy is performed by a doctor

 (pathologist) who has training and expertise in the